-Name, Place of Residence and Position(s) with the Corporation Principal Occupation Director Since Owned, or Controlled or Directed, Directly or Indirectly (1) Scott Tannas President, Chief Executive Officer, Secretary and Director High River, Alberta, Canada Senator of Canada since 2014 President and Chief Executive Officer of Western since October 2015 Founder and Chief Executive Officer of Western Financial Group from 1996 to 2014 October 28, 2015 1,440,000 (4) 4.75% James F. Dinning (2)(3) Chairman and Director Calgary, Alberta, Canada President of Elbow Holdings Inc. since January 2005 Director and Chair of Russel Metals since 2003 and 2014, respectively Advisory Board Chair of OTPP - owned Heritage Royalty since 2016 Chair of the board of Western Financial Group Inc. from 2002 to 2017 October 28, 2015 607,000 2.00% Willard Yuill (2)(3) Director Medicine Hat, Alberta, Canada Chief Executive Officer of The Monarch Corporation since 1993 Chairman and Chief Executive Officer of CSH International since 1987 Sits on the Board of Governors of St. Andrew's College since 2019 October 28, 2015 608,000 2.01% Dr. Kabir Jivraj (2)(3) Director Calgary, Alberta, Canada Managing Director at AgeCare Ltd. since 2008 Clinical Professor at the University of Calgary, Faculty of Medicine from 2001 to 2021 Adjunct clinical Professor at the University of Calgary, Faculty of Medicine from 2021 Director at Avenue Living Real Estate Opportunity Trust Director at Mini-Mall Storage Properties GP Ltd since 2019 Director at EQ Hotels, UK since 2019 April 6, 2016 692,000 (5) 2.28% Jennie Moushos (2)(3) Director Burnaby, British Columbia, Canada Executive Vice President of Finance and Business Development of Ocean Wise since 2020 Senior Vice President of Intact Insurance Corporation from 1995 to 2018 Director at Optimum General Insurance since 2018 Director at Insurance Corporation of British Columbia since October 2018 June 28, 2018 64,000 0.21%
+Name, Place of Residence and Position(s) with the Corporation Principal Occupation Director Since Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (1) Scott Tannas President, Chief Executive Officer, Secretary and Director High River, Alberta, Canada Senator of Canada since 2014 President and Chief Executive Officer of Western since October 2015 Founder and Chief Executive Officer of Western Financial Group from 1996 to 2014 October 28, 2015 1,455,000 (4) 4.81%

+Name, Place of Residence and Position(s) with the Corporation Principal Occupation Director Since Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (1) James F. Dinning (2)(3) Chairman and Director Calgary, Alberta, Canada President of Elbow Holdings Inc. since January 2005 Director and Chair of Russel Metals since 2003 and 2014, respectively Advisory Board Chair of OTPP - owned Heritage Royalty since 2016 Chair of the board of Western Financial Group Inc. from 2002 to 2017 October 28, 2015 607,000 2.01% Willard Yuill (2)(3) Director Medicine Hat, Alberta, Canada Chief Executive Officer of The Monarch Corporation since 1993 Chairman and Chief Executive Officer of CSH International since 1987 Sits on the Board of Governors of St. Andrew's College since 2019 October 28, 2015 608,000 2.01% Dr. Kabir Jivraj (2)(3) Director Calgary, Alberta, Canada Managing Director at AgeCare Ltd. since 2008 Clinical Professor at the University of Calgary, Faculty of Medicine from 2001 to 2021 Adjunct clinical Professor at the University of Calgary, Faculty of Medicine from 2021 Director at Avenue Living Real Estate Opportunity GP Ltd, and Avenue Living Agricultural Land GP Ltd. since 2017 Director at Avenue living U.S. Real Estate GP Ltd., and Mini- Mall Storage Properties GP Ltd since 2020 Trustee at Avenue living Real Estate Opportunity Trust since 2018, and Avenue Living Agricultural Land Trust since 2019.
+April 6, 2016 692,000 (5) 2.29% Jennie Moushos (2)(3) Director Maple Ridge, British Columbia, Canada Executive Vice President of Finance and Business Development of Ocean Wise since 2020 Senior Vice President of Intact Insurance Corporation from 1995 to 2018 Director at Optimum General Insurance since 2018 Director at Insurance Corporation of British Columbia since October 2018 June 28, 2018 64,000 0.21%

-- (1) The information as to the number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the nominees, not being within the knowledge of the Corporation, has been provided to the Corporation by the nominees. - (2) Member of the audit committee, of which Jennie Moushos is the Chair. - (3) Member of the compensation and corporate governance committee, of which Dr. Jivraj Kabir is the Chair. - (4) Includes 219,208 Common Shares held by Mr. Tannas's spouse. - (5) 345,500 of these Common Shares are owned by Dr. Jivraj's spouse, however, Dr. Jivraj has control or direction over them.
+- (1) The information as to the number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the nominees, not being within the knowledge of the Corporation, has been provided to the Corporation by the nominees. - (2) Member of the audit committee, of which Jennie Moushos is the Chair.

+(3) Member of the compensation and corporate governance committee, of which Dr. Jivraj Kabir is the Chair.

+(4) Includes 94,208 Common Shares held by Mr. Tannas's spouse.

+(5) 345,500 of these Common Shares are owned by Dr. Jivraj's spouse, however, Dr. Jivraj has control or direction over them.